06-shuu/etch-a-sketch/README.md

 **Live demo:**
 - https://06-shuu.github.io/etch-a-sketch

-note: this website is optimized for desktop browsers and may not function properly on mobile devices
+note: this website is optimized for desktop browsers only and may not function properly on mobile devices